PriyanshuLathi/Real-Time-Multimodal-Emotion-Age-and-Gender-Predictor/README.md

 - **Speech Emotion Recognition**:
   - Feature extraction using spectrograms, followed by model training, achieving an accuracy of 89%.
 - **Age and Gender Prediction**:
-  - Deep learning model trained on the UTKFace dataset with 76.8% accuracy.
+  - A deep learning model was trained on the UTKFace dataset with 76.8% accuracy.

 ### 3. Web App Development